 How will the move to AWS affect my day-to-day operations?

 We do not expect any changes to the day to day operations of the Velocify platform.
-Needed redirects/configurations will be handled by the application.
-If you leverage IP whitelisting, you may need to add additional URL/IP’s to your exception block.
-These details will be in an upcoming communication.
+Your organization’s URLs will not change and will be automatically ported over.
+For reference, the new login will be lm.velocify.com.
+Needed redirects/configurations will be handled by the application, with some exceptions: